 Keri O’Hern, Student Success & Instruction Librarian (email@example.com)

-Liaison to: Biochemistry; Biology; Business Administration and Business Entrepreneurship; Chemistry and Physics; Communication and Media Studies; English and Writing Studies; Exercise Science and Wellness; Environmental Studies; Health Advocacy & Humanitarian Systems; Health Communication; Health Humanities; Health Sciences; Mathematics and Computer Studies; Nonprofit Management and Community Leadership; Political Science; Psychological Science; Race & Ethnicity Studies; Sociology; Spanish;
+Liaison to: Art, Art History, and Design; Business Administration; Center for Women in Entrepreneurship & Business; Communication and Media Studies; English and Writing Studies; Health Administration; Health Advocacy & Humanitarian Systems; Health Communication; Health Humanities; History; Modern Languages; Music; Nonprofit Management and Community Leadership; Political Science; Race & Ethnicity Studies; Salem Impact; Sociology & Criminal Studies; Visual & Performing Arts; Women, Gender, and Sexuality Studies; Writing Center

 If the issue is not resolved following an informal discussion about the mission of the library and how material supports higher education learning, the library has established formal reconsideration procedures to address concerns about those resources.
 You must fill out the Challenge Form below and return to Elizabeth Novicki, Library Director, at firstname.lastname@example.org to initiate formal proceedings.
 The challenge will then be reviewed by a Reconsideration Committee, comprised of the Library Director, one faculty member, and one student.
 The committee will review the specific title, speak with the person making the challenge, and then determine if the title will remain in the library’s collection.